-9.2 2010 to 2011 Alexco Drilling
+9.2 2010 to 2012 Alexco Drilling

-Alexco conducted surface diamond drilling programs at Flame & Moth in 2010 and 2011 initiating 45 core holes, of which 38 drill holes were completed to target, for a total of 10,875 m, and used in the modelling and resource estimate (Figure 9.1).
+Alexco conducted surface diamond drilling programs within the resource area at Flame & Moth in 2010, 2011 and 2012 initiating 89 core holes (19,887.5 m), of which 76 drill holes were completed to target, for a total of 19,291.83 m and used in the geological modelling to develop the wireframes for resource estimation.
 The exploration drilling was initially designed to test geologically derived targets in the vicinity of the historical Flame & Moth workings.
 Following new discoveries, additional drilling was successful in outlining two zones of silver-lead-zinc mineralization on the Flame Vein that were offset by the post-mineral Mill fault.
-Sufficient density of drilling was completed to permit a new resource estimate that could be completed using current standards.
-In 2010, 13 holes were collared to target the structure identified by surface mapping.
+Sufficient density of drilling has been completed to permit a resource estimation sing current standards.

+In 2010, 14 holes were collared to target the structure identified by surface mapping.
 After losing the first hole in deep overburden, 11 other holes intercepted silver-lead-zinc mineralization that defined a mineralized structure striking 025° and dipping 62° southeast (Christal Zone).
 One hole that was drilled furthest to the southwest, encountered silver-lead-zinc mineralization much deeper than anticipated and implied a right lateral fault offset of the structure.
-In total, twelve holes were drilled to target depth in 2010 for a total of 3,974 m.
+In total, thirteen holes were drilled to target depth in 2010 for a total of 3,974 m.

 In 2011, 32 holes were collared; however, eight were lost or abandoned.
 The majority of these holes targeted the up-dip extension of the mineralized vein located in the hangingwall of the Mill Fault (Lightning Zone) located in the 2010 drilling.
-In total, 24 holes were completed to target depth for a total of 6,901 m.
+In total, 24 holes were completed to target depth for a total of 6,708.14 m.